Mastering The J-Stroke

 The following two tabs change content below.

 Ray Goodwin MBE is the UK’s best known and (many would go so far as to say) foremost canoe coach.
-For more than 30 years Ray has been introducing people to, and developing people’s skills in, the great outdoors.
+For more than 35 years Ray has been introducing people to, and developing people’s skills in, the great outdoors.
 Ray is also one of Frontier Bushcraft's oldest collaborators.
-Ray brings his experience and expertise to all of Frontier Bushcraft’s canoeing activities, from our Expedition Canoeing Skills Course and River Spey trip in the U.K., to our wilderness canoe expeditions such as the Missinaibi River, Bloodvein River, and Porcupine River in Canada.
+Ray has brought his experience and expertise to all of Frontier Bushcraft’s canoeing activities, from our Expedition Canoeing Skills Course and River Spey trip in the U.K., to our wilderness canoe expeditions such as the Missinaibi River, Bloodvein River, and Porcupine River in Canada.

 Latest posts by Ray Goodwin (see all)